BrianDehlinger/DCB-Dynamic-Codon-Biaser/README.md

 ### Note:

-Program runs in about 8.14 seconds on an averaged sized bacterial genome.
+Program runs in about 8.14 seconds on an averaged sized bacterial genome when using NCBI refseq id Program runs in about 20 seconds on an averaged sized bacterial genome via upload feature.
+(PRODIGAL)